Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/Controls.md

 ### Task 2 (Root Locus Behavior)

-The second task investigated the root locus behavior of two open-loop transfer function with identitcal closed-loop pole locations.
-The key difference bewteen the systems was the presence of an open-loop zero in the second transfer function.
+The second task investigated the root locus behavior of two open-loop transfer functions with identical closed-loop pole locations.
+The key difference between the systems was the presence of an open-loop zero in the second transfer function.

 For each system, I calculated the following graphical characteristics to draw the root locus by hand: